-Tommy was branded as a prodigy when he first burst onto the music scene at the age of sixteen, playing at many international festivals across the UK with his trio.
+Tommy studied classical piano as a child and was branded as a prodigy when he first burst onto the jazz scene at the age of sixteen, playing at many international festivals across the UK with his trio.

 Tommy’s performing career began when the great US pianist Joey Calderazzo invited Tommy to sit in with his band when Tommy was just 13!